sysprog21/rv32emu/README.md

 As a result, any modifications made to these files will trigger the benchmark CI.

 ## GDB Remote Debugging
-`rv32emu` is permitted to operate as gdbstub in an experimental manner since it supports a limited number of [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html) (GDBRSP).
+`rv32emu` supports a subset of the [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html) (GDBRSP).
-To enable this feature, you need to build the emulator and set `ENABLE_GDBSTUB=1` when running the `make` command.
+To enable this feature, use the configuration system (e.g., `make config` and enable `ENABLE_GDBSTUB`) or use the predefined configuration with GDB support.
 After that, you might execute it using the command below.
 ```shell
 $ build/rv32emu -g <binary>